-- 4. The Co-Prosecutors submit that an oral hearing is not required as the parties have sufficiently briefed the Pre-Trial Chamber on the factual and legal issues relevant to this Appeal.
+4. The Co-Prosecutors submit that an oral hearing is not required, as the parties have sufficiently briefed the Pre-Trial Chamber on the factual and legal issues relevant to this Appeal.
 They request that the Pre-Trial Chamber determine this Appeal on written pleadings alone.
-The Practice Direction on Filing of Documents ("Practice Direction") and the practice of the Pre-Trial Chamber in similar cases permit such a disposal. - 5.
-The Co-Prosecutors request that, in the interest of judicial economy, this Appeal be decided together with the Appeal filed by IENG Sary that also challenges the Translation Decision.
-Both Appeals raise similar issues of law and fact.
+The Appellant has also made a similar request.
+The Practice Direction on Filing of Documents ("Practice Direction") and the practice of the Pre-Trial Chamber in similar cases permit such a disposal.